DevBrianKE/MindQuest/README.md

 ### How the Leaderboard Works
 1. When a player completes the quiz on the **GitHub Pages frontend**, their name and score are sent via an API request to the backend.
 2. The backend **stores** this data in the **database** hosted on **Render**.
 3. The frontend fetches and displays the **top scores** from the leaderboard in real time.
+4. When you add a memeber the member is reflect on the db.json in vs-code

 ## Screenshots